Of more worth is one honest man to society and in the sight of God, than all the crowned ruffians that ever lived.

 -Thomas Paine Common Sense

 One of the most significant pieces of writing in American history was published on January 10, 1776.
 It was Thomas Paine’s essay Common Sense and is widely credited with helping to rouse Americans to the patriot cause.
-Its sales were extraordinary at the time; given the American population today, current day sales would amount to some 60 million copies.
+Its sales were extraordinary at the time; given today’s American population, current day sales would reach some 60 million copies.

 The pamphleteering Paine is best known for Common Sense and The Crisis, among other works that supported the cause of independence.
 But after the Revolution, Paine returned to his native England and later went to France, then in the throes of its Revolution.
 Paine was caught up in the complex politics of the bloody Revolution there, eventually winding up in a French prison cell, facing the prospect of the guillotine.

 After eventually being freed, Paine wrote an open letter in 1796 angrily denouncing President George Washington for failing to do enough to secure his release.

 “Monopolies of every kind marked your administration almost in the moment of its commencement.
 The lands obtained by the Revolution were lavished upon partisans; the interest of the disbanded soldier was sold to the speculator…In what fraudulent light must Mr. Washington’s character appear in the world, when his declarations and his conduct are compared together!”

 Source: George Washington’s Mount Vernon